-Joint Freeze
+4.3.4 Joint Freeze

 Consider already (Figure 8).
-In Old LSF déjà (Delaporte 2007: 185), the elbow, the radioulnar, and the wrist articulate In LIS, the elbow and radioulnar articulate.
+In Old LSF déjà (Delaporte 2007: 185), the elbow, the radioulnar and the wrist articulate.
+In LIS, the elbow and radioulnar articulate.
 And in ASL, only the radioulnar articulates.
 It appears Joint Freeze has applied once in LIS and twice in ASL.